What is liquidation?

 Who can put a company into compulsory liquidation?

 A petition for the winding up of a company is usually presented to court by a creditor.
-Less frequently, the company itself, its directors or a shareholder may petition, as (in some circumstances) may an administrative receiver, an administrator, a supervisor of a voluntary arrangement, the Secretary of State for Trade and Industry, the Financial Services Authority, the clerk of a magistrates’ court, the Official Receiver or a member State Liquidator.
+Less frequently, the company itself, its directors or a shareholder may petition, as (in some circumstances) may an administrative receiver, an administrator, a supervisor of a voluntary arrangement, the Government, the Financial Services Authority, the clerk of a magistrates’ court, the Official Receiver or a member State Liquidator.

 A winding-up petition can still be presented even if a company is already in administrative receivership or voluntary liquidation.